JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 };
 ```

-That is correct I used the "sync" options on the `fs` module.
-If you will excuse me for a brief tangent, this goes against much of what Node's creator would have wanted.
+That's right I used a "sync" API from the `fs` module.
 Part of the initial thesis for Node was that even though Javascript is single threaded it is not the thread that makes things faster.
-For instance you could have a slow Java server that use 100 threads.
-Instead what you want is a fast loop on a single thread with a scheduler and blocking IO work being done outside of the main application loop.
-If you haven't watched it I highly recommend watching [this talk](https://www.youtube.com/watch?v=EeYvFl7li9E).
-Since this happened only once it is fine but a solution more in the spirit of Node would have been something like the following
+Instead proper handling of IO is what is important.[This talk](https://www.youtube.com/watch?v=EeYvFl7li9E) does a far better job explaining this than I could ever do.
+Since this happened only once it is fine, but a solution more in the spirit of Node would have been the following

 ```javascript
 async function getMusicFilesFromDirectory(dir) {